ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝The first Apple computer ever made by Steve Jobs and Steve Wozniak was made from old parts they collected for free from their staff!❞</i>
+<i>❝The first bug in a computer was a dead moth found shorting a relay in the Harvard Mark II computer in 1947❞</i>
 <!--ENDS_HERE_QUOTE_README-->